 AP courses are university level courses offered to students at Point Grey.
 These courses are regulated by the College Board and provide a rigorous academic learning environment.

-Successful completion of the Advanced Placement course may be used for university credit.
-Students require teacher recommendations to enroll in these courses with priority given to graduating students.
+- Successful completion of the Advanced Placement course may be used for university credit. - ★ Students require teacher recommendations to enroll in these courses with priority given to graduating students. - ★ Students who wish to write the AP exam in May are required to pay an administrative fee.

-AP CALCULUS 12
+AP CALCULUS 12 ★